SwellPoem/Multi-Robot-simulator/README.md

-# Multi-Robot Simulator - robot programming project
+# Multi-Robot Simulator - ROS

 ## World and Objects
 The world is represented by a grid and an image stored in the map folder.
 The image is loaded using OpenCV.<br />